MissCharming.com is my collection of all things cocktail since 1980. If you would like to use any of it media please

 was a creative thinker, organized, and resourceful.

-While growing up, my parents built three houses, which were always located "in the country."
+While growing up, my parents built three houses, always located "in the country."
 It was a different time; we never locked our doors, had four TV channels, and a 20-foot spiral cord on our car keys lived in the ignition.